xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 XaaS designs assume the availability of data models that are dynamically instantiated (along with a set of relevant policies) as a function of the "X" (and its design, for that matter). **XaaS services cannot be designed, delivered, and operated without data models.** Standard data models are thus key as they allow to:

-*	Ease mapping among many layers.
+*	Ease mapping among many network layers.
 *	Ease data correlation from distinct sources.
 *	Nullify (soften) CLI specifics to vendors.
 *	Support both top-down and bottom-up approaches:

-   +	Accurate control loops for adaptive and deterministic service creation, delivery, and maintenance.
+  - Accurate control loops for adaptive and deterministic service creation, delivery, and maintenance.
-   +	Feed an intelligence that will drive appropriate actions to adjust the current status to align with the intended status.
+  - Feed an intelligence that will drive appropriate actions to adjust the current status to align with the intended status.

-Network softwarization can only happen with a strong, committed standardization effort augmented by an active involvement in Opensource projects, which facilitate access to code.
-Particularly, **without data models, a Network API is basically useless**.
+Network softwarization can only happen with a strong, committed standardization effort, complemented by active involvement in open-source projects that facilitate access to code.
+Particularly, **without data models, a Network API is essentially useless**.

 ## Fragmented Ecosystem